|Best wireless gaming mouse||Logitech G502 Lightspeed Wireless Gaming Mouse||Check Price||

 The Jelly Comb mouse automatically enters sleep mode after several minutes of inactivity to save power—wake it up with a single click.
 Amazon

-The Jelly Comb has both a USB receiver and Bluetooth so you can connect to your device using either option.
-You also have the ability to switch back and forth between USB and Bluetooth to control multiple devices.
-The mouse has a simple low-profile design and comes in five gorgeous colors (we’re partial to the smoky cobalt blue).
+The Jelly Comb connects to your device with a USB receiver.
+The mouse has a simple low-profile design and comes in a range of colors and patterns (we’re partial to flamingo).
 There is a button located on top of the mouse that lets you quickly control the DPI, but it doesn’t offer much in the way of ergonomics and there are no buttons to buttons along the sides.
 Still, at this price point you can’t complain too much.
 The Jelly Comb is the best wireless mouse for anyone on a budget but still looking for a capable device.
 It’s also smaller than most mice, which makes it convenient to travel with.

 Q: Can a wireless mouse die?